 Parents, if you would like to be involved in any way, big or small, many opportunities exist at GMA.
 Make sure PTA has your email address so we can keep you informed with the latest information on activities and volunteer needs.
 We hope you have a great year and…GO RAMS!

 Beta Club The Junior Beta Club is an organization that is designed to promote the ideals of academic achievement, character, leadership, and service among students.
 Members meet throughout the year at club meetings and community service projects.
 School Leaders and achievers are recognized throughout the year.
-Students who have a 3.62 GPA (all A’s and 2 B’s minimum) are invited to join the club beginning the second semester of 6th grade.
-A minimal initial fee is required for new members.
+Students who have received all As are invited to join the club beginning the second semester of 6th grade.
+A minimal fee is required for new members.
 An invitation is extended for 7th and 8th grade students to run for Beta Club office.
-Betas attend the state conference in Myrtle Beach or go on another educational field trip based on service and academics.
-[Jr Beta Club webpage and information]

 Book Fair Our annual Scholastic Book Fair is held for one week in the media center.
 Volunteers will be needed daily and snack donations for the teacher preview are greatly appreciated.
 (Contact Mrs. Carey or PTA)

-Career Day School Counselors facilitate a Career Day Fair each November.
+Career Day School Counselors facilitate a Career Day Fair in March.
 The Career Fair showcases about 30 parents and business partners who share their career with each grade level.
 The PTA provides breakfast for the presenters before the event.
 (Contact Ms. Giordani )

 Frosty Friday Each Friday the school store is open to sell ice cream to the students during their lunch hour.
 The cost is $1.
 Parent volunteers are needed to “work the ice cream shop”.
 Commitment time is generally for 1.5 hours during lunch hour.
 Shifts run from 10:30 until noon or noon until 1:30.
 It’s a great way to see your student and their friends!
 (Contact PTA)